 - Buy from a City-licensed vendor.
 They have to undergo training every year with the City and their stores are inspected to ensure that fireworks are stored correctly for everyone's safety.

-- You may be asked to provide ID when buying fireworks in Brampton, to verify that you are 18 years of age or older
+- You may be asked to provide ID when buying fireworks in Brampton, to verify that you are 18 years of age or older.

 - When vendors complete the training and are licensed, their store location will be listed on this page.
 If you do not see a list, it means that no vendors applied or that no licences were issued.

-- After buying the fireworks, keep them in a cool, dry, ventilated place and in a locked container, away from children
+- After buying the fireworks, keep them in a cool, dry, ventilated place and in a locked container, away from children.

 - Check the weather forecast.
-If is going to be windy, do not use fireworks.
+If it is going to be windy, do not use fireworks.
 It’s risky and could cause the spark to spread faster.